X-Men (1993 video game)

 X-Men is a home console video game produced by Sega for Sega Genesis in 1993, based on the adventures of the Marvel Comics superhero team, the X-Men.
 One or two players can play as any of four pre-chosen X-Men.
 X-Men was released in 1993 and was followed up by X-Men 2: Clone Wars.

 Plot

-The game takes place in the Danger Room, a training area for the X-Men inside the X-Mansion.
+According to the game manual, the game takes place in the Danger Room, a training area for the X-Men inside the X-Mansion.
 A virus transmitted via satellite has infected the Danger Room, disabling control and safety limits.
 The X-Men must endure the unpredictable behavior of the Danger Room until the virus can be located and eliminated.
 Once the virus is eliminated, the X-Men discover that Magneto is behind the computer virus and the final stage involves a battle with him.

 Gameplay

 Gambit, Nightcrawler, Wolverine, and Cyclops are available to play.
 Each character can jump and use various unlimited weapons (i.e. punch, kick) and a superpower which has a usefulness limited by a mutant power bar similar to a life meter, making the player rely more on standard attacks.
 The mutant power bar would slowly regenerate when depleted and when switching characters in mid-game, would revert to the status of the next character's mutant power bar from the last use (characters yet to be used would start off with a standard full bar of mutant power).